Agile sprint capacity planning

 Create sprint

 You can also schedule when your sprints are happening if you want to provide a roadmap of future work.
+If you’re interested in exploring this further, jump into our comprehensive roadmap guide.

 Step 3: Add work to your sprints